Records Retention Is The Legal Cornerstone Of Every IG Program

 - How can retention assist me with electronic disclosure (e-discovery) orders?

-- How long do we keep records in each country my company operates in?
+- For long do we keep records in each country my company operates in?

-- How will jurisdiction-specific privacy requirements impact us?
+- Exactly how will jurisdiction-specific privacy requirements impact us?

 - For larger enterprises we may begin by building a Records Retention Committee made up of representatives and stakeholders.